elieclnk/elieclnk/README.md

-Hi, I’m Elie Celnikier,
-I’m working at the crossroads of Neuroscience and Machine Learning.
-I love working with signals and particularly human based signals.
-Currently Machine Learning Engineer at Evolution Devices, I am applying my machine learning skills to understand how people walk and help improving their mobility.
+I’m Elie Celnikier, Head of AI at Evolution Devices, specializing in machine learning applications for decoding and interpreting biosignals (EEG, ECG, IMU).
+My work focuses on developing algorithms to understand human gait patterns, improving patient mobility and quality of life.

+My expertise bridges Neuroscience, Biosignal Analysis, and Artificial Intelligence.

-📫 Feel free to reach me at elie.celnikier@gmail.com
+📫 Contact: elie.celnikier@gmail.com

 <!---
 elieclnk/elieclnk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.